-Condition and Description Likely Underwriting Decision Depression Stable, mild and moderate with no limitations: may be insurable based on life ratings New onset or severe: decline History of alcohol abuse, psychotic symptoms, requiring hospitalization, suicide attempt or treatment with anti-psychotic medications: decline Diabetes Type 2 at ages 40 and older, Non-Smoker, blood sugars are well controlled and no complications: Long-Term Care rider may be insurable based on life ratings2 Type 1: decline Other scenarios including history of any co-morbid diseases such as CAD, TIA, CVD, kidney disease: decline Smokers: decline Disability Decline if currently receiving disability benefits Fibromyalgia This is widespread pain in the muscles, ligaments and tendons.
-Diagnosed over 6 months ago, asymptomatic, active lifestyle, treated only with non-steroidal anti-inflammatory medication, and no associated depression: Long-Term Care rider may be insurable based on life ratings Diagnosed within the past 6 months: decline Frailty Decline Handicap sticker or placard Decline Kidney Failure Decline Kyphoscoliosis A disorder characterized by progressive deformity of the spine.
+9 Condition and Description Likely Underwriting Decision Depression Stable, mild and moderate with no limitations: May be insurable based on life ratings New onset or severe: Decline History of alcohol abuse, psychotic symptoms, requiring hospitalization, suicide attempt or treatment with anti-psychotic medications: Decline Diabetes Type 2 at ages 40 and older, Non-Smoker, blood sugars are well controlled and no complications: Long-Term Care rider may be insurable based on life ratings Type 1: Decline Other scenarios including history of any co-morbid diseases such as CAD, TIA, CVD, kidney disease: Decline Smokers: Decline Disability Decline if currently receiving disability benefits Disability Fibromyalgia This is widespread pain in the muscles, ligaments and tendons.
+Frailty Handicap sticker or placard Kidney Failure Diagnosed over 6 months ago, asymptomatic, active lifestyle, treated only with non-steroidal anti-inflammatory medication, and no associated depression: Long-Term Care rider may be insurable based on life ratings Diagnosed within the past 6 months: Decline Frailty Decline Handicap sticker or placard Decline Kidney Failure Decline Kyphoscoliosis A disorder characterized by progressive deformity of the spine.
 Mild or moderate deformity, no osteoporosis and asymptomatic for at least 6 months: Long-Term Care rider may be insurable on a Standard basis Multiple Sclerosis Decline Musculoskeletal Impairment Includes Degenerative Disc Disease (DDD), Joint Replacement, Radiculopathy, Spinal Stenosis.
-Must be: fully active, no assistive devices, asymptomatic, minimal physiotherapy and no occupational or surgeries within the past 6 months: Long-Term Care rider may be insurable on a standard base.
-Any ongoing treatment with narcotic pain killers, multiple steroidal injections, history of osteoporations.
-Neurogenic Bladder or Bowel Decline Obstructive Sleep Apnea (OSA) Non-Smoker, compliant with treatment, no rateable build: Long-Term Care rider may be insurable based on life ratings2 In combination with any co-morbities such as CAD, diabetes, obesity, PVD, TIA, valvular heart disease, or alcohol abuse: decline Optic Neuritis Unknown cause (i.e., idiopathic and MS clearly ruled out as the cause), fully recovered, only one episode over 2 years ago: Long-Term Care rider may be insurable on a Standard basis Osteoarthritis Mild to moderate disease, active lifestyle, no assistive devices, asymptomatic, no limitations: May be insurable at Standard or better Severe disease, symptomatic, limitations, obesity, ongoing physiotherapy, narcotic use, steroid injections or pending/recommended surgery: decline
+Must be: fully active, no assistive devices, asymptomatic, minimal physiotherapy and no occupational therapy or surgeries within the past 6 months: Long-Term Care rider may be insurable on a Standard basis Any ongoing treatment with narcotic pain killers, multiple steroidal injections, history of osteoporosis, fractures and any pending surgeries: Decline Neurogenic Bladder or Bowel Decline Obstructive Sleep Apnea (OSA) Non-Smoker, compliant with treatment, no rateable build: Long-Term Care rider may be insurable based on life ratings In combination with any co-morbities such as CAD, diabetes, obesity, PVD, TIA, valvular heart disease, or alcohol abuse: Decline Optic Neuritis Unknown cause (i.e., idiopathic, and multiple sclerosis clearly ruled out as the cause), fully recovered, only one episode over 2 years ago: Long-Term Care rider may be insurable on a Standard basis Osteoarthritis Mild to moderate disease, active lifestyle, no assistive devices, asymptomatic, no limitations: May be insurable at Standard or better Severe disease, symptomatic, limitations, obesity, ongoing physiotherapy, narcotic use, steroid injections or pending/recommended surgery: Decline